RasmussenLab/vamb/README.md

 ### Outputs

-Vamb produces the following six output files:
+Vamb produces the following output files:

 - `log.txt` - a text file with information about the Vamb run.
-- `tnf.npz`, `rpkm.npz`, and `latent.npz` - Numpy .npz files with TNFs, abundances, and the latent encoding of these two.
+- `tnf.npz`, `rpkm.npz`, `mask.npz` and `latent.npz` - Numpy .npz files with TNFs, abundances, which sequences were successfully encoded, and the latent encoding of the sequences.
 - `model.pt` - containing a PyTorch model object of the trained VAE.
 You can load the VAE from this file using `vamb.VAE.load` from Python.
-- `clusters.tsv` - a text file with two columns and one row per sequence: Left column for the cluster name, right column for the sequence name.
+- `clusters.tsv` - a two-column text file with one row per sequence: Left column for the cluster name, right column for the sequence name.
 You can create the FASTA-file bins themselves using `vamb.vambtools.write_bins` (see `doc/tutorial.html` for more details).

 ### Recommended preparation